Torchy Blane: Production

-In 1936, Warner Bros. began to develop an adaptation of the MacBride and Kennedy stories by detective novelist Frederick Nebel.
+In 1936, Warner Bros.
+Pictures began to develop an adaptation of the MacBride and Kennedy stories by detective novelist Frederick Nebel.
 These stories featured a no-nonsense cop named MacBride and his friend known as Kennedy, a hard-drinking newspaperman.
 For the film version, Kennedy was changed to a woman named Theresa "Torchy" Blane and became the love interest of the cop, whose name was now spelled "McBride".
 Torchy's lifestyle was more compatible with the Hays Code than a faithful on-screen adaptation of Kennedy would have been.

 The first film was based on Nebel's MacBride and Kennedy story "No Hard Feelings".
 (The story was later adapted again as the 1941 film A Shot in the Dark, which was not a Torchy Blane film.)
 Director Frank MacDonald immediately knew whom he wanted for the role of Torchy Blane.
 Glenda Farrell had already played hard-boiled reporters in earlier Warner Bros. films, Mystery of the Wax Museum (1933) and Hi, Nellie!
 (1934), she was quickly cast in the first Torchy Blane movie, Smart Blonde, with Barton MacLane playing detective Steve McBride.
 Farrell and MacLane would co-star in seven of the nine Torchy Blane films by Warner Bros.
 Smart Blonde was released on January 2, 1937, the film was a surprise hit, and Warner Bros. made eight more movies from 1937 to 1939.

 In the fifth film, Torchy Blane in Panama (1938), Warner Bros. replaced Farrell and MacLane with Lola Lane and Paul Kelly.
 Negative fan reaction led Warner Bros. to recast Farrell and MacLane in the lead roles.
 They starred in three more Torchy Blane films.